-OVERVIEW: Patagonia is best known for its hugely popular backpacks, coats, and other outdoor gear.
-But environmental philanthropy is one of its goods, too.
-The company donates one percent of sales revenue to nonprofits making efforts to conserve and protect natural landscapes and wildlife.
-Small, grassroots, activist organizations that mobilize average citizens and press for public-policy change are what it likes best.
+OVERVIEW: Patagonia, the out-door supply company, donates one percent of sales revenue to nonprofits that seek to conserve and protect natural landscapes and wildlife.
+Patagonia prioritizes small, grassroots, activist organizations that mobilize average citizens and press for public-policy change.

-IP TAKE: Patagonia likes groups that seek long-term change and involve a strong base of grassroots support.
-Here’s an interesting twist: Patagonia stores take applications year round and store employees review them.
+IP TAKE: Patagonia prioritizes groups that seek long-term change and involve strong grassroots support.
+Patagonia stores take applications year round and store employees review them.

-PROFILE: Patagonia might donates 1% of annual sales goes to charitable causes, which adds up to $55 million given to more than 1,000 organizations in 20 countries.
-Aside from a number of company environmental initiatives—such as allowing employees to go on leave to work for environmental nonprofits, and recycling a bunch of its own clothing—Patagonia gives a ton to green groups.
+PROFILE: Patagonia, the philanthropic arm of its corporate sister, donates 1% of annual sales goes to charitable causes, which adds up to $55 million given to more than 1,000 organizations in 20 countries.
+The foundation seeks to "learn more about our reason for being, the struggle to become a responsible company and how [its] business affects global environmental issues like global warming."
+Aside from a number of company environmental initiatives—such as allowing employees to go on leave to work for environmental nonprofits, and its own clothing—Patagonia generously supports green organizations.